 There are many security implications related to how you configure access to your Kubernetes services from outside of your OKD cluster.
 Besides exposing HTTP and HTTPS routes, ingress routing allows you to set up NodePort or LoadBalancer ingress types.
 NodePort exposes an application’s service API object from each cluster worker.
 LoadBalancer lets you assign an external load balancer to an associated service API object in your OKD cluster.

 OKD provides the ability to control egress traffic using either a router or firewall method.
-For example, you can use IP whitelisting to control database access.
+For example, you can use the IP allow list to control database access.
 A cluster administrator can assign one or more egress IP addresses to a project by configuring an egress IP address.
 Likewise, a cluster administrator can prevent egress traffic from going outside of an OKD cluster using an egress firewall.

 By assigning a fixed egress IP address, you can have all outgoing traffic assigned to that IP address for a particular project.
 With the egress firewall, you can prevent a pod from connecting to an external network, prevent a pod from connecting to an internal network, or limit a pod’s access to specific internal subnets.